Holiday Activities and Food Programme

 This approach also supports Lincolnshire’s Best Start in Life Strategy, which aims for 76.7% of children to achieve a Good Level of Development (GLD) at the end of the Early Years Foundation Stage by 2028.

-The next HAF delivery will take place during the Easter holidays from Friday 3 April 2026 to Monday 20 April 2026 (excluding bank holidays).
+The next HAF delivery will take place during the summer holidays from Thursday 23 July to Wednesday 2 September.

 Information for parents, carers and families